Ibejii: The Ibejii Live Experience

 Ibejii established a musical festival tagged "The Ibejii Live Experience", an annual music festival that hosts on every Nigerian Democracy Day.

 Artistry

-Ibejii music has been described as multiple genres, fusion of West African percussive sounds with contemporary global music.
+Ibejii music is described as multiple genres, fusion of West African percussive sounds with contemporary global music.
 His style has been described by The Guardian and Vanguard as eclectic, poet, thinker, and a storyteller who uses folklore, metaphor and vernacular to clothe his music and deliver in a unique and sensitive manner, exploring traditional Yoruba folk, Jazz, Dance, RnB, and Juju.
 Ibejii has listed Marvin Gaye, Fela Kuti, Brymo and Aṣa as some of his musical influences.
-Ibejii is also known for his rectro afro style.
+Ibejii is also known for his retro afro style.

 Critical reception

 In 2021, The Native magazine described "Gonto" as "a candid but soulful rebuke of the casual insensitivity of governments across the world in the wake of the tragedies of 2021 as well as a celebration of a new age of awakening, and Intermission as "a project about finding hope and exhilaration even in the strangest of places".